 Sure enough, Bryan's instincts and plan were correct and Jackson arrived with an entourage of security, police and handlers.
 Bryan was brave enough to go through all this effort and reveal himself from the closet, at which point he was almost ushered out of the room...
 It was Michael himself who quickly calmed the security down and said, "it's okay, I want to take a picture with him."
 This was a very memorable experience for Bryan - and only perpetuated his drive to meet him again.

-This would happen a few years later in Beverly Hills, CA when Bryan learned that Michael was going to be shopping at the Sharper Image Store on Santa Monica Boulevard.
-Michael usually would shop in a store after staff had been notified he was coming to shop and the store would close temporarily for his privacy and protection.
+This would happen a few years later in Beverly Hills, CA when Bryan learned that Michael was going to be shopping on Santa Monica Boulevard.
+Michael usually would shop after staff had been notified he was coming and the store would close temporarily for his privacy and protection.
 However, Bryan knew that if you were a shopper in the store while Michael arrived, you were not asked to leave - thus Bryan quickly got inside the store just prior to Michael showing up with his kids.
 When Michael was in the store with Bryan, he not only signed several items for Bryan and took a picture with Bryan, but he also again came to Bryan's rescue, as Bryan had left the store for a brief moment to retrieve a guitar he had in his car that he wanted him to sign.
 When Bryan tried to come back inside, the doorman would not let him or anyone back inside.
 Bryan managed to somehow get Michael's attention and instantly the door was propped open and Michael summoned Bryan over and beautifully signed a red guitar.

 All of this was captured on tape by Entertainment Tonight and other media outlets.
 That was in 2003.
 There were several times over the next two years that Michael would show up briefly in Los Angeles and Bryan was always there to see him.